StuartGJohnson/differential_drive_test/README.md

 ### Robot self portrait

 The selfies are taken with the robot's own camera, by translating and rotating the camera pose relative to the camera body.
-Note I have not had time to resolve viewpoint differences - Gazebo and IsaacSim have different coordinate systems.
+These views are slightly diffferent at the moment - Gazebo and IsaacSim have different coordinate systems - one of the challenges of managing two simulators.
 Sun angles are different - these are controlled by code in the WorldGeneration repo and need to be updated for simulator differences.
-Robot colors and textures have not survived translation from Gazebo->IsaacSim.
+Robot colors and textures have not survived translation from the robot xacro (Gazebo) to usda files (IsaacSim).

 #### RGB Camera
 <table>